 Health and Safety

-Curtin Sarawak is committed to ensure that our campus is a safe and healthy place to study.
+Curtin Malaysia is committed to ensure that our campus is a safe and healthy place to study.
 Moreover, Miri City itself also provides a secure and supportive environment in which to learn.
 Here is some important information to help keep you safe and healthy throughout your stay.

 YOUR SAFETY AT CURTIN

 At Curtin, we aim to create a safe and enjoyable study and work environment for everyone.
 We work closely with our local community and government agencies, including the local Police, to help keep our campus safe.
 Some of our security initiatives include:

 - Curtin Security patrols the campus, 24 hours a day, every day.